-Art + Loneliness was proposed by Fermynwoods Contemporary Art in partnership with Made in Corby.
-Initially it was the subject of an event held at Fermynwoods’ premises in Thrapston, Northamptonshire in June 2016 as part of its Free Exchange programme, a series of public discussions commissioned for the benefit of the public and experts from outside the arts as well as arts professionals.
+Art + Loneliness was held on Wednesday 13th June 2016 at at Corby Voluntary Community Service Centre.
+It was delivered through a partnership between Fermynwoods Contemporary Art and Made in Corby and built on an event held earlier that month at Fermynwoods’ premises in Thrapston, Northamptonshire, as part of its Free Exchange programme, a series of public discussions commissioned for the benefit of the public and experts from outside the arts as well as arts professionals.

 Meanwhile, Made in Corby has developing an artistic programme to address isolation experienced by older residents in Corby, and is supporting local residents to commission artistic activity in the homes of older and isolated people.